This course guide has been customized to assist you with ENGL 1301. Thanks for stopping by!

 The information on this page is meant to orientate you with the requirements of the course.

-The Centers for Learning Excellence (CLE) is all about student success, and successful students work with tutors to gain a deeper understanding of course concepts, writing, APA citation style, time management and more!
-Schedule an appointment to meet with a tutor today!
+The Centers for Learning Excellence (CLE) is all about student success, and successful students work with tutors to gain a deeper understanding of course concepts, writing, APA and other citation styles, time management and more!
+Schedule an appointment to meet with a tutor today or stop by one of our centers today!

 The South Texas College Library has self-paced, interactive tutorials that help students and faculty successfully utilize library resources.
 Learn more about the library, how to search for information, and how to avoid plagiarism by following writing and citing best practices.